The Daisy Award

 The DAISY (Diseases Attacking the Immune System) Award is an international recognition program that honors and celebrates the skillful, compassionate care nurses provide every day.
 The DAISY Foundation was established by the family of J. Patrick Barnes after he died from complications of the auto-immune disease ITP in 1999.
 During his hospitalization, they deeply appreciated the care and compassion shown to Patrick and his entire family.
 When he died, they felt compelled to say “thank you” to nurses in a very public way.
 To learn more, visit DAISYFoundation.org Please say thank you by sharing your story of how a nurse made a difference you will never forget!

-Spring 2021 DAISY Award Honoree: Stephanie Dillon, R.N.
+DAISY Award Honoree: Kiana Fosness, R.N.

-Fall 2020 DAISY Award Honoree: Marian Martin, R.N.
+DAISY Award Honoree: Doug Lambrecht, R.N.

 “Doug provides excellent care on a daily basis for patients.
 He was caring for a patient who was experiencing complications from a recent surgery.
 Doug was courteous, caring, and very professional acknowledging the urgency of the patient’s condition.
 The patient had a large blood clot in his bladder and Doug patiently went above and beyond working with the patient.
 The patient asked me to please pass along their gratitude.”